-As required by the Modern Slavery Act 2015 (the "Act"), this statement describes the steps which Slaughter and May has taken during the financial year ended 30 April 2017 to ensure that slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
+As required by the Modern Slavery Act 2015 (the "Act"), this statement describes the steps which Slaughter and May has taken during the financial year ended 30 April 2018 to ensure that slavery and human trafficking is not taking place in any of our supply chains, or in any part of our own business.
+Slaughter and May Services Company, the in-house company that we use to engage our staff, has a separate statement.